 ''Giselle'' is a ballet created by Jean Coralli and Jules Perrot, composed by Adolphe Adam and first shown in 1841.
-It is said to have been inspired by a poem, and the famous [[http://en.wikipedia.org/wiki/Slavic_fairies#Wili wilis]] in the second act are taken from SlavicMythology of ruthless virgins, jilted before or on their wedding day, who vengefully dance men to death.
+It is said to have been inspired by a poem, and the famous [[http://en.wikipedia.org/wiki/Slavic_fairies#Wili wilis]] in the second act are taken from Myth/SlavicMythology, where they are ruthless virgins, jilted before or on their wedding day, who vengefully dance men to death.
 The ballet is well-known throughout the world and is considered to be one of the best productions a troupe can perform.
-It is said that while SwanLake is the best ballet in terms of ''movement'', ''Giselle'' is said to be the best ballet in terms of ''acting'', with pantomime and expression telling the story of the ballet as well as the choreography.
+It is said that while ''Theatre/SwanLake'' is the best ballet in terms of ''movement'', ''Giselle'' is said to be the best ballet in terms of ''acting'', with pantomime and expression telling the story of the ballet as well as the choreography.

-The second act consists of Giselle, now one of the wilis, and her attempts to save the grieving Prince Albrecht from Queen Myrtha and her wilis. [[spoiler: She succeeds, but must depart to the afterlife.]]
+The second act consists of Giselle, now one of the wilis, and her attempts to save the grieving Prince Albrecht from Queen Myrtha and her wilis.
+She succeeds, but must depart to the afterlife.

 * AristocratsAreEvil: Thoroughly averted.
-While Bathilde is [[AlphaBitch snobbish]] in some versions of the ballet, [[LovableAlphaBitch she]] treats Giselle with kindness, and gifts her with a necklace upon hearing of her engagement.
-Her father is very friendly and welcoming as well, and while Albrecht is selfish, he [[spoiler:redeems himself in the second act, since he genuinely regrets what happened.]]
+While Bathilde is [[AlphaBitch snobbish]] in some versions of the ballet, [[LovableAlphaBitch she]] treats Giselle with kindness, and presents her with a necklace upon hearing of her engagement.
+Her father is very friendly and welcoming as well.
+Albrecht is a selfish player at first, but he [[spoiler:redeems himself in the second act, since he genuinely regrets what happened.]]

 * DeathByDespair: Poor Giselle dies of a broken heart when she discovers that Albrecht is engaged to another.
 Some productions try to [[JustifiedTrope justify]] this by having her mother mime caution to her daughter early on, suggesting that [[HeartTrauma she already has a weak heart]].